For how long should I be a postdoc - title

 What is the longest acceptable period for a postdoc period?

-old scientist representing a very long postdoc time
+old man representing a long postdoc period

 There also seems to be a clear answer to the question of what the maximum time of postdoc duration is.
 It is not advised to stay a postdoc for more than 5-6 years after the doctorate.